-Sophia recently sang Trouble in Tahiti (1st Trio Member) at the Aspen Music Festival.
-Previously a mezzo-soprano, her past roles with the Curtis Opera Theatre include A Quiet Place (Susie), Eugene Onegin (Larina), Impressions of Pelléas (Geneviève), Doctor Atomic (Pasqualita), The Rape of Lucretia (Bianca), Le nozze di Figaro (Marcellina), and L’enfant et les sortilèges (Maman).
+In the summer of 2018, Sophia sang Trouble in Tahiti (1st Trio Member) at the Aspen Music Festival.
+Previously a mezzo-soprano, her past performances with the Curtis Opera Theatre include A Quiet Place (Susie), Eugene Onegin (Larina), Impressions of Pelléas (Geneviève), Doctor Atomic (Pasqualita), The Rape of Lucretia (Bianca), Le nozze di Figaro (Marcellina), and L’enfant et les sortilèges (Maman).

 Sophia has participated in the Joyce DiDonato master classes at Carnegie Hall, as well as attended Houston Grand Opera’s Young Artists Vocal Academy, SongFest, and the Westchester Summer Vocal Institute.
 She was recently a finalist in the New York International Vocal Competition, as well as a recipient of a Shirley Rabb Winston Voice Scholarship.

-Sophia grew up in New York City, where she attended Fiorello H. LaGuardia High School of Music and Art and the Performing Arts.
+Sophia is Brazilian-American and grew up in New York City, where she attended Fiorello H. LaGuardia High School of Music and Art and the Performing Arts.
 She holds a bachelor’s degree from the Curtis Institute of Music and currently lives in Philadelphia.